JackKeogh/Vector2/README.md

 This operator multiplies the x and y values of a vector by r, a floating point number and assigns the vector the new values.

+### == Operator
+bool operator==(const Vector2& r)<br />
+This operator compares the left vector to the right vector and returns a bool statement, true if they are equal or false if they are not equal.

+### != Operator
+bool operator!=(const Vector2& r)<br />
+This operator compares the left vector to the right vector and returns a bool statement, true if they are not equal or false if they are equal.

+## Functions
+### Normalise
+Vector2& Normalise()<br />
+This function normalises the vector and sets its values to the normalised values.

+### Magnitude
+float Magnitude()<br />
+This function calculates the size of vector and returns a floating point number.

 ## Predefined Types
 ### Vector2i
 Vector2 object that stores the x and y variables as integers.